Dunbar P. Birnie, III

 Associate Director, Office of Economic Development & Innovation, NJAES, Founder and Chair of the Rutgers Entrepreneurship Coalition.

 Lori Dars is Director of Rutgers NSF-funded I-Corps Site, overseeing all aspects of the program including recruiting, marketing, program design, and resources for teams upon completion of I-Corps.
-Her passion for I-Corps began in 2014 when she recruited Rutgers teams for the National I-Corps program while a member of the Technology Transfer Office’s New Ventures and Entrepreneurship Team, and saw how impactul the program could be.
-Lori is currently an Adviser for the Masters in Business and Science Externship Program, guiding student project teams, teaching leadership labs and recruiting organizations.
+Her passion for I-Corps began in 2014 when she recruited Rutgers teams for the National I-Corps program while a member of the Technology Transfer Office’s New Ventures and Entrepreneurship Team and saw how impactful the program could be.
+Lori is an Adviser for the Masters in Business and Science Externship Program, guiding student project teams, teaching leadership labs and recruiting organizations.
 She also provides leadership and support for NJAES programs and resources that facilitate collaborations between the University, industry, and government, and has active roles on committees within the New Jersey Big Data Alliance.
-She is the founder and organizer of Rutgers Entrepreneurship Coalition which promotes and organizes events and opportunities for students including Rutgers Innovation and Entrepreneurship Expos, UPitchNJ and others.
+She is the founder of Rutgers Entrepreneurship Coalition which promotes and organizes events and opportunities for students including Rutgers Innovation and Entrepreneurship Expos, UPitchNJ and others.
 Prior to joining Rutgers, Lori worked in various industry positions in corporate communications, marketing, and business development overseeing activities for a variety of products and services.
 She holds a BA in Communications from the University of Delaware and an M.B.A. from Rutgers University.

 Rutgers I-Corps Site Manager, Materials Science and Engineering; Research Project Coordinator – Physics Department, former Entrepreneurial Lead for NSF I-Corps National Program.